mabruras/sqapi/resources/docs/CONNECTORS.md

 When accessing data, the connector will search for available containers and try to retrieve the object from it, until it finds it.
-This is possible to avoid by specify a specific container in the configuration.
+This is possible to avoid by specify a specific a list of containers in the configuration.

 ### Metadata Store